 However, cold emails are much less intrusive and bothersome than cold calls.
 As a result, your prospects are more likely to be receptive to your offering if you send them a cold email.

-Generally, a sales rep will send cold emails to qualified leads that fit their ideal customer profile.
+Generally, a sales rep will send cold emails to qualified cold leads that fit their ideal customer profile.
 In other words, they’ve researched whether the recipient is a good fit for their offering.

 Also, they’ll usually validate the recipient’s email address before sending them a cold email to ensure it’s going to the right person.
 (Quick plug: GMass offers a free email validation tool which you can use when you’re sending campaigns — or use anytime on the web, even if you’re not a GMass customer.)

 Here’s what a cold email looks like: